BenSouchet/cw-wizard/README.md

                         if specified the script will continue on non fatal errors
 ```

-As you can see, you can call the script with one or more wishlist urls, and there is optional arguments available like `--max_sellers` ([info on script arguments](https://github.com/BenSouchet/cw-wizard/blob/main/README.md#script-arguments)).
+As you can see, you can call the script with one or more wishlist urls, and there is optional arguments available ([info on script arguments](https://github.com/BenSouchet/cw-wizard/blob/main/README.md#script-arguments)).

-3. A classic example would be:
+4. A basic example would be:
 ```shell
 > python3 cw-wizard.py -w https://www.cardmarket.com/en/Pokemon/Wants/10876807 -m 10
 ```
-Another example with multiple wishlists:
+Example with multiple wishlists:
 ```shell
 > python3 cw-wizard.py -w https://www.cardmarket.com/en/Pokemon/Wants/10876807 https://www.cardmarket.com/en/Pokemon/Wants/10841970
 ```